elotroalex/chiens/_texts/translation.md

 - Alas.
 - like a tender papaya
-- his head is still [check]bald
+- his head is still hairless fruit
 - but here he is elected by all the arrows of the carbet
-- {:.pr} his milk flows out of a thousand wounds, and his bush heart can no longer push the strong blood that defended him against the arid sands to his arms.
+- {:.pr} his milk flows out of a thousand wounds, and his bush heart can no longer push to his arms and feet the strong blood that defended him against the arid sands.

 - {:.sp} The Son.